Investors-FastTrack/FTLightning/docs/Examples/02-date_javascript.md

 lineNumbers: true
 -->

-FT Lightning include 2 end points that return timeseries data for ALL dates since 9/1/1988.
+FT Market Data API include 2 end points that return timeseries data for ALL dates since 9/1/1988.
 We refer to these as "bulk data" endpoints

 - `GET /data/{ticker}`
 - `POST /data/xmulti`